markomanninen/creativepowerofthefloweroflife/epilogue.md

 > by **joining two or more basic ideas represented by the sounds of consonants and vowels**.
 Such sounds, each of which has a particular semantic value, were governed, as we shall see, by precise associative rules.

-Althought the etymology of the dimensional principles presented on my book are not explicitly related to the Flower of Life symbol, botanical roots of the naming of the properties of the projective geometry should be interesting enough curiosities for serious students.
+Although the etymology of the dimensional principles presented on my book are not explicitly related to the Flower of Life symbol, botanical roots of the naming of the properties of the projective geometry should be interesting enough curiosities for serious students.

 {% include 'footnotes.md' %}